-In my recent webinar with 4GOOD/Nonprofit Webinars about How Creative Thank Yous and an Attitude of Gratitude Can Supercharge Your Fundraising, it became apparent there’s one question many of you struggle with:
+In a recent webinar I presented about How Creative Thank Yous and an Attitude of Gratitude Can Supercharge Your Fundraising, it became apparent there’s one question many of you struggle with:

 Gosh dang it!
 How on earth do you develop a system that assures thank you’s really get out in 48 hours?